Dynamical parity selection in superconducting weak links: Model and master equation

-\textit{Model.---}We study a phase-biased superconducting weak link given by a nanowire Josephson junction embedded in a loop geometry and coupled to the electromagnetic phase fluctuations of an LC circuit, see Fig.~\ref{fig1}(a).
-In the standard Andreev approximation \cite{Nazarov2009}, the Hamiltonian $H_{L/R}$ for the $s$-wave BCS superconductor on the left ($x<0$) or right ($x>0$) side of the contact is expressed by quasiclassical Nambu spinor envelopes $\psi_\pm(x,t)$ for right- and left-movers with Fermi momentum $\pm k_F$.
+We study a phase-biased superconducting weak link given by a nanowire Josephson junction embedded in a loop geometry and coupled to the electromagnetic phase fluctuations of an LC circuit, see Fig.~\ref{fig1}(a).
+In the standard Andreev approximation \cite{Nazarov2009}, the Hamiltonian $H_{L/R}$ for the $s$-wave BCS superconductor on the left ($x<0$) or right ($x>0$) side of the contact is expressed by quasiclassical Nambu spinor envelopes $\psi_\pm(x,t)$ for right- and left-movers with Fermi momentum $\pm k_F$, respectively.
 With $s_{L/R}=\pm 1$ and Pauli matrices $\tau_{x,y,z}$ in Nambu space, and assuming the same pairing gap $\Delta$ on both sides, one finds \cite{Zazunov2005,Nazarov2009,Zazunov2014}

-where the fluctuating voltages $V_{j}(t)$ and phases $\phi_j(t)$ are linked by the Josephson relation $V_j=\dot \phi_j/2$.
-The gauge-invariant phase difference across the contact is $\varphi(t)=\phi_L-\phi_R$.
-Modeling the weak link as normal-conducting constriction with length $L=\ell \xi_0$ and transmission probability ${\cal T}$ due a local scatterer, the quasiclassical envelopes on both sides of the contact $(x=0^\pm)$ are matched by a transfer matrix \cite{Zazunov2005,Nazarov2009,Zazunov2014}.
-We obtain
+where the fluctuating voltages $V_{j}(t)$ and phases $\phi_j(t)$ are linked by the Josephson relation, $V_j=\dot \phi_j/2$, and the gauge-invariant phase difference across the contact is $\varphi(t)=\phi_L-\phi_R$.
+Modeling the weak link as a normal-conducting constriction with length $L=\ell \xi_0$ and transmission probability ${\cal T}$ due a local scatterer, the quasiclassical envelopes on both sides of the contact $(x=0^\pm)$ are matched by a transfer matrix \cite{Zazunov2005,Nazarov2009,Zazunov2014},